Faricimab (Vabysmo 6mg) · UK 2026 cost

 Faricimab is not appropriate in active ocular or peri-ocular infection, active uveitis or endophthalmitis, known hypersensitivity to faricimab, pregnancy / breastfeeding (no safety data), recent arterial thromboembolic event (within 3 months) on a case-by-case basis, or where the macula is end-stage with established subretinal fibrosis or macular atrophy and no prospect of visual benefit.
 Suitability is always confirmed at a consultant medical retina consultation with OCT and OCT angiography.

 NHS access to faricimab in the UK in 2026 is well-established.
 NICE Technology Appraisal TA800 recommends faricimab as an option for neovascular AMD, TA799 covers DMO, and further NICE guidance covers macular oedema secondary to BRVO and CRVO.
-Faricimab is commissioned via NHS England (and equivalent pathways in Scotland, Wales and Northern Ireland) and delivered through hospital eye service medical retina clinics in structured 4 to 16 weekly treat-and-extend pathways.
-Realistic NHS waits for the first injection after wet AMD diagnosis are typically 1 to 4 weeks in 2026; faster fast-track pathways exist for patients with high-risk presentations.
+Faricimab is commissioned via NHS England (and equivalent pathways in Scotland, Wales and Northern Ireland) and delivered through hospital eye service medical retina clinics in structured 4–16 weekly treat-and-extend pathways.
+Realistic NHS waits for the first injection after wet AMD diagnosis are typically 1–4 weeks in 2026; faster fast-track pathways exist for patients with high-risk presentations.
 NHS care is excellent and the only practical limitations are the timing of the first injection, choice of consultant and the breadth of imaging available at the local trust.

-Private faricimab in the UK is the practical route when same-week initiation matters (for example, rapidly progressing wet AMD with active fluid in a fellow eye), when you want a specific consultant medical retinologist or a specific clinic, when you have private medical insurance that covers the procedure, or when local NHS pressures mean a delayed first injection beyond a clinically acceptable window.
-Most CQC-registered London medical retina centres can complete consultation, OCT, OCT angiography and the first faricimab injection within 5 to 7 days.
+Private faricimab is the practical route when same-week initiation matters (for example, rapidly progressing wet AMD with active fluid in a fellow eye), when you want a specific consultant medical retinologist or clinic, when you have private medical insurance that covers the procedure, or when local NHS pressures mean a delayed first injection beyond a clinically acceptable window.
+Most CQC-registered medical retina centres can complete consultation, OCT, OCT angiography and the first faricimab injection within 5–7 days.

 Risks and side-effects of faricimab

-• Endophthalmitis — 0.02 to 0.05 per cent per injection with povidone iodine prep and sterile technique; severe sight-threatening intra-ocular infection.
-Prevented by povidone iodine surface preparation, sterile drape, lid speculum, no-touch technique and the 7-day post-injection symptom warning (sudden pain, severe redness, vision loss, floaters, photophobia).
+• Endophthalmitis — 0.02–0.05% per injection with povidone-iodine prep and sterile technique; a severe sight-threatening intra-ocular infection.
+Prevented by povidone-iodine surface preparation, sterile drape, lid speculum, no-touch technique and the 7-day post-injection symptom warning (sudden pain, severe redness, vision loss, floaters, photophobia).

-• Traumatic cataract — less than 0.1 per cent per injection; caused by inadvertent lens contact.
+• Traumatic cataract — less than 0.1% per injection; caused by inadvertent lens contact.

-• Retinal detachment — less than 0.05 per cent per injection; presents with new floaters and a curtain over the vision.
+• Retinal detachment — less than 0.05% per injection; presents with new floaters and a curtain over the vision.

-• Vitreous haemorrhage — less than 0.1 per cent per injection; usually self-limiting.
+• Vitreous haemorrhage — less than 0.1% per injection; usually self-limiting.

-• Subconjunctival haemorrhage — very common, cosmetic only, resolves in 1 to 2 weeks.
+• Subconjunctival haemorrhage — very common, cosmetic only, resolves in 1–2 weeks.

 • Transient IOP spike — very common immediately post-injection, usually resolves within 30 minutes; treated with topical IOP-lowering medication if needed.

-• Transient blurred vision / floaters — from the injection bubble / dispersal of the drug in the vitreous; resolves within 24 to 48 hours.
+• Transient blurred vision / floaters — from the injection bubble / dispersal of the drug in the vitreous; resolves within 24–48 hours.

-• Intra-ocular inflammation (IOI) — 1 to 2 per cent per patient course; usually mild anterior chamber inflammation responding to topical steroid.
+• Intra-ocular inflammation (IOI), drug-specific — 1–2% per patient course; usually mild anterior chamber inflammation responding to topical steroid.
 Rare cases of retinal vasculitis with occlusion have been reported but at lower frequency than brolucizumab (Beovu).

 • Allergic / hypersensitivity reactions — rare; require discontinuation.